 2. Recreational Space in Miniaturk

-Recreational Space in Miniaturk allows you to participate in many activities other than seeing historical artifact models.
-You can also visit Miniaturk Panorama Victory Museum, open air performance area, Kids’ Playground, Ferryboat, Operated Boat, Miniaturk Travel Train, Fairy Tale Tree, Olympic Stadium and Mini Stadium of four biggest football teams of Turkey as well as Labyrinth Park and Chess Area.
-You can also have a Helicopter Simulation Tour at Miniaturk.
+You can also visit Kids’ Playground, Operated Boat, Miniaturk Travel Train, Fairy Tale Tree, Mini Stadium of four biggest football teams of Turkey as well as Labyrinth Park and Chess Area.

 3. Ancient Artifacts in Miniaturk